ZhelunChen/HILFT-ASHP-DEMO/README.md

 - `data.csv`: Official dataset.
 Refer to [metadata](assets/metadata.csv) for data point definitions.
 - `raw.mat`: Raw HIL simulation data.

-Check `assets/ashp_brick.ttl` for the Brick model that represents the data points and their relationships.
-The following figure shows the data point relations created under the Brick model.
+See `assets/ashp_brick.ttl` for the Brick model that represents the data points and their relationships.
+The following figure shows the data point relationships created under the Brick model.

 ![The Schematic Diagram of the ASHP Brick Model](assets/ashp_brick_diagram.jpg)

 ## Methodology
 The datasets in this repository were generated using an Air Source Heat Pump Hardware-In-the-Loop Flexible load Testbed (i.e., ASHP HILFT).
-The figure below depicts the overall framework of a HILFT, which mainly includes three parts: a virtual building model, a Grid-interactive Efficient Building (GEB) control model, and a hardware testbed.
+The figure below depicts the overall framework of a HILFT, which includes three parts: a virtual building model, a Grid-interactive Efficient Building (GEB) control model, and a hardware testbed.
 The virtual building model further includes a zone load model, an occupant comfort & behavior model, and an airflow model.
 More details about the development and integration of the HILFT can be found in [^1].

 ![Framework of the HILFT and Associated Data Flow Schema](assets/hil_approach.jpg)